Back to Events Page

 MultiMedia Artist, Cottage Grove, MN

 Frances Bates (She/her) is a jack of all trades with experience in art, design, and engineering.
-Growing up she dreamed of becoming an inventor and making the world a better place.
+Growing up her dream was to become an inventor who made the world a better place.
 At a young age, creating found object art and homemade gifts was where it all started.
 She explored her interest in engineering by participating in as many summer camps and classes related to Science, Technology, Engineering, and Math (STEM) as she could.

 This enthusiasm for both art and engineering led her to get a BFA in Industrial Design from the University of Wisconsin – Stout.
 This gave her the best of both worlds as industrial design is considered the art side of engineering.
 While at Stout she expanded her knowledge of a variety of art forms including graphic design, sculpture, jewelry, sewing, photography, and woodworking.